Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Main contribution

-\paragraph{Positive-curvature Hessian:} Another concept of positive semi-definite BDAs of the Hessian (that additionally considers second-order module effects) was studied in \cite{chen2018BDAPCH} and named the PCH.
-It is obtained by modification of terms in the second summand of Equation~\eqref{equ:hessianBackPropagation} that can potentially introduce concavity during HBP.
-This ensures positive semi-definiteness since the first summand is semi-definite by construction, assuming the Hessian $\He E(z^{(\ell)})$ of the loss with respect to the network output is positive semi-definite.
-The authors of~\cite{chen2018BDAPCH} suggest to eliminate negative curvature of a matrix by computing the eigenvalue decomposition and either discard negative eigenvalues or cast them to their absolute value.
+\paragraph{Positive-curvature Hessian:} Another concept of positive semi-definite BDAs of the Hessian (that additionally considers second-order module effects) was studied in \citet{chen2018BDAPCH} and named the PCH.
+It is obtained by modification of terms in the second summand of Equation~\eqref{equ:hessianBackPropagation} that can introduce concavity during HBP.
+This ensures positive semi-definiteness since the first summand is semi-definite, assuming the loss Hessian $\He E(z^{(\ell)})$ with respect to the network output to be positive semi-definite. \citet{chen2018BDAPCH} suggest to eliminate negative curvature of a matrix by computing the eigenvalue decomposition and either discard negative eigenvalues or cast them to their absolute value.
 This allows the construction of PSD curvature matrices even for non-convex loss functions.
-In the setting of~\cite{chen2018BDAPCH}, the PCH can empirically outperform optimization using the GGN.
+In the setting of~\citet{chen2018BDAPCH}, the PCH can empirically outperform optimization using the GGN.
 In usual feedforward neural networks, the concavity is introduced by nonlinear elementwise activations, and corresponds to a diagonal matrix (Table~\ref{table:backpropEquations}).
-Thus, convexity can be maintained during HBP by either clipping negative values to zero, or taking their magnitude in the diagonal concave term.
+Thus, convexity can be maintained during HBP by either clipping negative values to zero (PCH-clip), or taking their magnitude in the diagonal concave term (PCH-abs).

 \paragraph{Fisher information matrix:} If the network defines a conditional probability density $r(y | z^{(\ell)})$ on the labels, maximum likelihood learning for the parameterized density $p_\theta (y | x)$ will correspond to choosing a negative log-likelihood loss function, i.e.~$E(z^{(\ell)}, y) = - \log r(y | z^{(\ell)})$.
-Many common loss functions like square and cross-entropy loss can be interpreted in this way.
-Natural gradient descent \cite{amari1998NaturalGradient} uses the Fisher information matrix
+Common loss functions like square and cross-entropy loss can be interpreted in this way.
+Natural gradient descent \citep{amari1998NaturalGradient} uses the Fisher information matrix